Maa Pratyangira Kalika Alayam

 Maa Pratyangira Kalika Alayam is a temple located in Moranapalli, Hosur, Tamil Nadu.
-It has the biggest Pratyangira statue and it is on the rajagopuram on the temple.
+It has the biggest Pratyangira statue and it is on the gopuram on the temple.
 The temple has many people in the weekends and on weekdays.
-The temple worships Pratyangira, Sarabeswara, Narasimha, and Mariamman.
+The temple worships Pratyangira, Sharabha, Narasimha, and Mariamman.

 Inside the temple, there is a long waiting until you get inside the temple.
 The temple then has Simha's mouth open wide where the people worship.
 People worship Pratyangira by putting garlands and setting Vilakku (ghee lamp) under Pratyangira's feet.